 “I’ve worked in call center environments before,” Fairchild said.
 “So I know what a good one looks like.”
 To Fairchild, a great call center requires reliance upon call recording software.
 Today’s top call center solutions allow managers to record, store, and review calls on their own time, and then offer training based on the contents of the call recording transcripts.

 Businesses looking to scale a phone-based team often onboard new team members, making it difficult for managers to stay on top of their team’s performance.
 Moreover, as call centers have shifted to remote work environments, call recordings are more prevalent to achieve quality assurance.

 At Phat Rides, their direct-to-consumer experience has created heavy call volume.
 Most of their orders are finalized over the phone.
 With over 250 orders every month, its customer service team must be equipped to answer questions, make changes, and ensure no customer falls through the cracks.

 All told, the team at Phat Rides handles the entire customer journey, from the initial inquiry, customization, payment, shipping, and receipt of the scooter.
 These stages mean Fairchild’s team is in continuous contact with their customers for a matter of days or weeks to ensure complete satisfaction.

 To arm her contact center with the technology they need, Fairchild turned to Nextiva.
 “What led us to look for a new business communications platform was the efficiencies of Nextiva.
 The cost, capabilities, call recording, call groups, and ability to do the attendants and receptionist were critical to our business.”

 Out of all the features, Fairchild credits call recording as the most beneficial to her business.
-“Nextiva just took Phat Scooters to the next level for customer service.”
-Fairchild says.
+“Nextiva just took Phat Rides to the next level for customer service,” Fairchild says.
 “It is built [directly] into our process.”